nexaofficialcompany/Web-DevOS/README.md

 ## Features

 - **File System:** You can create folders, files, and others.
 (Example: PDF)
-- **Window Frame Control** You can resize or drag your frames with your mouse.
+- **Window Frame Control:** You can resize or drag your frames with your mouse.
 - **Linux Design:** Enjoy a sleek and minimalist design inspired by Linux distributions.

 ## Installation